Taxi1500: A Multilingual Dataset for Text Classification in 1500 Languages: Conclusion

-In this paper, we introduce the text classification dataset Taxi1500, which consists of annotated Bible verses in 1504 languages.
-We obtain the English dataset through crowdsourcing and project the labels to the other languages, which are parallel to the English dataset.
-As a case study, we evaluate four multilingual language models using Taxi1500.
+A bottleneck for the evaluation of multilingual models is the lack of evaluation data for many low-resource languages.
+Since annotating data for every language is a prohibitively expensive and an unrealistic approach, there is an increasing interest in evaluation data for low-resource languages.
+In this paper, we introduce a text classification dataset, Taxi1500, which consists of annotated Bible verses in 1504 languages.
+We obtain labels for the English verses through crowdsourcing and project the labels to all other languages, making use of parallel verses.
+We present several use cases of Taxi1500 by conducting a thorough evaluation of four multilingual language models.
+We hope the high language coverage of Taxi1500 will encourage research on multilingual language models, and especially, benefit low-resource languages that are, till now, neglected due to the lack of evaluation data.

-Taxi1500 currently contains only one task, sentence classification.
-In the future, we plan to improve the dataset by extending it to more evaluation tasks.